Used by landlords nationwide | Nebraska-specific | Legally structured

 Security Deposit Rules in Nebraska

 Nebraska law regulates how landlords can collect and handle security deposits to protect tenant rights.
-Nebraska establishes strict requirements for security deposit collection, holding, and return procedures.
+Under Neb.
+Rev. Stat. § 76-1416, Nebraska establishes strict requirements for security deposit collection, holding, and return procedures.
 Understanding these security deposit laws is essential for both landlords and tenants in Nebraska.

-- Maximum Security Deposit: Nebraska limits security deposits to 1 month's rent for unfurnished units, 1.25 months' rent for furnished units
+- Maximum Security Deposit: Nebraska limits security deposits to 1 month rent

 - Deposit Return Requirements: Landlords must return security deposits within the timeframe specified by Nebraska law